mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 ## Library namespace

-The number of types we propose with this library is not that large.
-They provide long-awaited strong types support not only to model physical quantities and units but also to improve safety of everything that can be counted or resembles mathematical numbers in some ways (e.g., longitude and latitude, pixel coordinates, prices, etc.).
+The number of framework types we propose with this library is not that large.
+They provide long-awaited strong types support not only to model physical quantities and units but also to improve safety of everything that can be counted or resembles mathematical numbers in some ways (e.g., _longitude_ and _latitude_, pixel _coordinates_, _prices_, etc.).
 This library also provides the affine space abstraction that has a broad usage by itself.

 This is why we propose to put all the framework entities directly in the namespace `std`.
 This